developersri/cs-quotes/README.md

 - `/auth`:
   - strictly anonymous (i.e., can be accessed only until the user is not authenticated)
   - this path hosts the component `Login` which where a list of 3rd party authentication providers shows up.
-It includes **Github**, **Google** and **_Simulated_** login providers.
-Simulated login method is designed to simulate the general OAuth mechanism by generating a random token **without** permission grant from the user and redirects the user agent (browser) to the expected route `/auth/$provider/$token` as should the rest of providers.
+It includes **Github**, **Google** and **_Simulator_** login providers.
+Simulator method is designed to simulate the general OAuth mechanism by generating a random token **without** permission grant from the user and redirects the user agent (browser) to the expected route `/auth/$provider/$token` as should the rest of providers.

 - `/auth/$provider/$token`:
   - strictly anonymous (i.e., can be accessed only until the user is not authenticated)
   - this path is a default 'catchall' route for all 3rd party API server redirects post authentication.
 At this route, the idea is to handle supplied auth `$token` and request other protected resources (user email) from API server of the `$provider` using the token.
 Once the user is authenticated, the UI automatically redirects to the default `/vote` route to proceed with further workflow.

 ## Workflow